- 1.4.1 Apply the basic integration formulas.

 [T] The accompanying graph plots the best quadratic fit, to the data from the preceding table.
 Compute the average value of to estimate the average acceleration between and

 [T] Using your acceleration equation from the previous exercise, find the corresponding velocity equation.
-Assuming the final velocity is 0 mph, find the velocity at time
+Assuming the initial velocity is 0 mph, find the velocity at time

 [T] Using your velocity equation from the previous exercise, find the corresponding distance equation, assuming your initial distance is 0 mi.
 How far did you travel while you accelerated your car?
 (Hint: You will need to convert time units.)